 So if you’ve ever felt like talking about yourself felt self-indulgent and icky, I FEEL YOU.

-Today I’m sharing why you should be sharing more about you in your brand and 3 tips for how to do it without having to be #authentic.
+Today I’m sharing why you should be sharing more about you in your brand and 3 tips for how to do it and be #authentic.

 - Know-like-trust – people buy from people when they feel like they have a personal connection, when they feel like that person GETS you.
 It’s why big brands like Underarmor partner with celebrities like misty copeland to be their spokes people.
 People wanna buy from people, not brands!
 They want to see a human using the products, representing a product.